paraspell/docs/docs/index.md

     <a href="https://github.com/paraspell/xcm-tools/tree/main/packages/xcm-analyser">XCM Analyser</a> 🔎: An analyser package to convert XCM Locations into a human-readable format.
   </li>
   <li>
-    <a href="https://github.com/paraspell/xcm-tools/tree/main/apps/visualizator-fe">XCM Visualizator</a> 🖼️: An application developed to visualize XCM within the Polkadot ecosystem.
+    <a href="https://github.com/paraspell/xcm-tools/tree/main/apps/visualizator-fe">XCM Visualizer</a> 🖼️: An application developed to visualize XCM within the Polkadot ecosystem.
   </li>
 </ul>

-All of our tools are **completely free** and **fully open source** 🧙‍♂️🪄
+- All of our tools are **completely free** and **fully open source** 🧙‍♂️🪄

-Tired of reading?
-Listen to this [AI generated Podcast about ParaSpell XCM Tools (New version)](https://notebooklm.google.com/notebook/ff1837d7-2ab2-4e0f-9420-49c8a4cbec97/audio).
+- Tired of reading?
+Listen to this [AI Podcast about ParaSpell XCM Tools (New version)](https://notebooklm.google.com/notebook/ff1837d7-2ab2-4e0f-9420-49c8a4cbec97/audio).

-Find out more about these tools at our [landing page](https://paraspell.xyz)!
+- Find out more about these tools at our [landing page](https://paraspell.xyz)!

-A complete guide on how to use these tools will be mentioned throughout the document.
+- A complete guide on how to use these tools will be mentioned throughout the document.

 ### 🛫 Starting fresh?
 Try our starter templates!
 - [XCM SDK (React + Vite) starter template](https://github.com/paraspell/xcm-sdk-template)